BingyaoHuang/single-shot-pro-cam-calib/README.md

 * To reproduce [conference paper][1] results please refer to [ismar18][5] branch.

 ## Updates:
+* **05/30/2021: Updated to MATLAB 2021a with new App Designer features.
+Older versions may have incompatibility issues**.
 * **06/03/2020: [Journal paper][8] accepted**.
 * **04/02/2020: Windows 64-bit executable released, no need to install MATLAB or OpenCV**.
 See [Windows 64-bit executable](#windows-64-bit-executable-matlab-and-opencv-not-required) below.